LiamSwayne/FlexVideo-License/README.md

 If you know of any way to improve this license, please submit a pull request!
 Once the license is released it cannot be modified!

 Goals:
 - Give viewers as much control over their viewing experience as possible.
+On some platforms it breaks TOS to download videos unless given express permission.
+This license gives the express permission needed to avoid breaking TOS.
 - Protect creators from having their content lazy derivative content and reactions by mandating sufficient, precisely defined tranformation.
 - Protect creators from reuploads to other platforms unless given permission.
 - Remove potential loopholes.